Pontifical Catholic University of Chile

-The "Siamese Towers", a workshop building at the School of Architecture, and winner of the Pritzker Architecture Prize.
+The "Siamese Towers", a workshop building at the San Joaquín campus, and winner of the Pritzker Architecture Prize.

-The Pontifical Catholic University of Chile (UC Chile; Pontificia Universidad Católica de Chile) is a traditional private university based in Santiago, Chile.
+The Pontifical Catholic University of Chile (UC Chile; Pontificia Universidad Católica de Chile) is a private research university in Santiago, Chile.
 It is one of the thirteen Catholic universities existing in the Chilean university system and one of the two pontifical universities in the country, along with the Pontifical Catholic University of Valparaíso.
 Founded in 1888, it is one of Chile's oldest universities.
-It is ranked among the top universities in Latin America (2nd in the region and 93th in the world as per QS Ranking 2025).
+It is ranked among the top universities in Latin America (2nd in the region and 93rd in the world as per QS Ranking 2025).

-Pontifical Catholic University of Chile has a strong and long-standing rivalry with the Universidad de Chile, as they are both widely recognized as the most traditional and prestigious in the country, and one is Catholic and the other, secular.
+Pontifical Catholic University of Chile has a strong and long-standing rivalry with the University of Chile, as they are both widely recognized as the most traditional and prestigious in the country, and one is Catholic and the other, secular.
 This rivalry also translates to sports, especially football.